-Created for a recent production of Shakespeare’s comedy by Travelling Bard, this poster shows Oberon and Titania looking lovingly at each other over the night time forest scene where all the mischief and fun takes place.
+Created for a recent production of Shakespeare’s comedy, this poster shows Oberon and Titania looking lovingly at each other over the night time forest scene where all the mischief and fun takes place.
 If you haven’t seen the play before or studied at school, here’s an overview of the story of a Midsummer’s Night Dream:

 Once upon a time there was a girl called Hermia who was in love with a boy called Lysander.
 Hermia’s Dad was unimpressed with this situation and wanted her to marry someone else – a boy called Demetrius.
 Unfortunately Hermia despised Demetrius and this was beside the fact he was supposed to be marrying Hermia’s best friend, Helena.